Proper Theory of Magnon Orbital Angular Momentum at Equilibrium

 Note that the $E_z$ component does not concern us when the magnon moves in the $xy$ plane with its spin along $\hat{z}$.
-It's obvious that the uniform part $\bm{E}^0$ does not contribute to the energy correction after an average.
-As for the spatial-dependent part, we can expand $E_x$ and $E_y$ around the orbital center.
-The probe electric field should have a variation scale much larger than the lattice constant, thus it suffices to just expand $E_x$ and $E_y$ up to their first-order gradients.
-Eventually, we will take $r_m\rightarrow 0$ with the magnon OAM amplitude $L\equiv\omega r_m^2$ fixed.
+It's obvious that the uniform part $\bm{E}^0$ does not contribute to the energy correction after an average, and $E_x$ and $E_y$ should be expanded around the orbital center.

+The probing electric field should have a variation scale far exceeding the lattice constant, hence it suffices to just expand $E_x$ and $E_y$ up to their first-order gradients.
+Eventually, we will take $r_m\rightarrow 0$ while fixing the magnon OAM amplitude $L\equiv\omega r_m^2$.
+We emphasis that such real-space orbital average is fundamentally different from the circular integration in the $\bm{k}$ space in Ref~\cite{Fishman_PRB_2023}.
 The averaged energy correction $\Delta\bar{U}$ arising from the magnon orbital motion becomes

 where $\nabla_\perp\cdot \bm{E}\equiv\partial_x E_x + \partial_y E_y$.
-In the above equation, the front factor involves a $1/2$ coming from the Thomas precession owing to the non-inertial nature of the rotation frame~\cite{thomas1926motion}.
-An intuitive picture revealed by Eq.~\eqref{eq:U_ave} is that the orbital motion produces an electric multipole in the lab frame (see Fig.~\ref{fig:model}), which couples to the divergence of $\bm{E}$ field rather than $\bm{E}$ itself.
-Therefore, the magnon OAM $L$ can be derived from the grand canonical potential $\Omega$ by treating $\nabla_\perp\cdot \bm{E}$ as the perturbation, namely
+In the above equation, the prefactor $1/2$ originates from the Thomas precession, arising from the relativistic correction of the successive non-collinear boosts in a rotating (non-inertial) frame~\cite{thomas1926motion,jackson,Ouvry_2014}.
+Such kinematic correction, which had been applied to electron's spin-orbit coupling, is independent of particle statistics and should be applicable to the orbital motion of magnons as well.
+An intuitive picture revealed by Eq.~\eqref{eq:U_ave} is that the orbital motion produces an electric multipole in the lab frame that couples to $\nabla_\perp \cdot \bm{E}$ rather than $\bm{E}$ itself (Fig.~\ref{fig:model}).
+Therefore, the magnon OAM can be derived from the grand canonical potential $\Omega$ by treating $\nabla_\perp\cdot \bm{E}$ as a virtual perturbation (similar to the magnetization obtained from a virtual magnetic field):

-Because magnons have a vanishing chemical potential $\mu$ (\textit{i.e.}, the total number of magnons is not conserved), the grand canonical potential $\Omega$ is equal to the Helmholtz free energy $F=U-TS=\Omega+\mu N$ while $\mu=0$.
-As such, we can define an auxiliary field $\tilde{L}$ by replacing $\Omega$ with the internal energy $U$ in Eq.~\eqref{eq:trueL}.
-Restricted by the Maxwell relation, $L$ turns out to be connected with $\tilde{L}$ through
+Practically, it is more straightforward to calculate the internal energy $U$ than $\Omega$ from a microscopic magnon Hamiltonian, so we need to transform $L$ in Eq.~\eqref{eq:trueL} into a quantity directly related to $U=\Omega+TS+\mu N$.
+What serves this purpose is an auxiliary field satisfying~\cite{Shi_PRL_2007}